Essenceia/essenceia.github.io/content/projects/Until_Heat_Death_Do_Us_Part/index.md

 Born from the same instinct as the suspicion placed upon any testbench that passes on the first run, call it having been burned enough time to know you most certainly forgot something experience.

 {{< figure
-src=”fpga.png”
+src="fpga.png"
-caption=”FPGA emulation connected to my local network.
-Using the widely available [basys3 from Digilent](https://digilent.com/shop/basys-3-amd-artix-7-fpga-trainer-board-recommended-for-introductory-users/)  as my emulator of choice these days thanks to its abundance of easily accessible GPIO, making it perfect for my prototyping needs.”
+caption="FPGA emulation connected to my local network.
+Using the widely available [basys3 from Digilent](https://digilent.com/shop/basys-3-amd-artix-7-fpga-trainer-board-recommended-for-introductory-users/) as my emulator of choice these days thanks to its abundance of easily accessible GPIO, making it perfect for my prototyping needs."
 >}}

 But most importantly: thanks to this setup I can get a 6 months head start !